loop

 Just focus on ensuring the safety of variable lookups; ensuring full type-safety (i.e. every application is to a function) is rather more complicated and beyond the scope of what we’ve seen so far.

-We just saw how easy it is to use the Associative Map API to ensure the safety of lookups, even though the Map
+We just saw how easy it is to use the Associative Map API to ensure the safety of lookups, even though the

 has a “dynamically” generated set of keys.
-Next, lets see how we can implement a Map
+Next, let’s

-library that respects the API using Binary Search Trees
+respects the API using Binary Search

-Data Type First, lets provide an implementation of the hitherto abstract data type for Map
+Data Type First, let’s provide an implementation of the

-.
-We shall use Binary Search Trees, wherein, at each Node
+Search Trees, wherein, at each Node

 , the left